curiousTauseef/PuzzleGame/README.md

 # PuzzleGame
-A puzzle game in Java using GUI components for CS 1410
+A puzzle game in Java using GUI components for CS 1410 group project